Karuta-City/KC_DyeDocumentation/index.md

 ### Other rules you must follow in the store:

-1. You must not post other's dye in the store.
+1. You must not post others' dyes in the store.
 If you do you will get <b>BANNED FROM THE ENTIRE SERVER</b>, as simple as that.
 2. You must not troll react on other people's dyes.
 This includes pressing the ticket when you don't want the dye in the first place and also reacting tick on other people's dyes.
 If you do that by accident please DM an admin or mod.
 Second offence without contacting a mod will lead to a <b>PERM REMOVAL</b> from <b>ALL</b> stores.
 3. You must not demand more than what you posted in the store.
 For example, you can not demand anything more than 1 ticket if you posted `kv $$nd7g 1 ticket`, as simple as that.
 2 offences will lead to a <b>PERM REMOVAL</b> from <b>ALL</b> stores.
 4. Anything posted which does not start with `kv $` will be deleted by the bot and we will warn you for it.
 2 offences will lead to a <b>PERM REMOVAL</b> from <b>ALL</b> stores.